BeckyW-Design/Recipe-Blog/README.md

 ## Target Audience

-All those who cook our of enjoyment or necessity
+All those who cook our of enjoyment or necessity.

 ## Features